 - PS3 DLC is tossed in for free.

-- Only consider the PLUS version of Rorona, which is available for both PS3 and Vita.
+- Only consider the PLUS or DX versions of Rorona.
 It’s a partial and much needed remake of the original Rorona.

 - Totori+ includes minor synthesis tweaks and a bonus dungeon.
 Easily the weakest of the lot.